 4. Submit the claim to the private insurance company that administers the Medigap plan.

-Generally, an individual should not need to claim for reimbursement, as the healthcare provider is responsible for filing a claim with Medicare.
+Generally, an individual should not need to claim for Medicare reimbursement, as the provider is responsible for filing a claim.

-However, under certain circumstances, an individual may have to fill in and file a claim for reimbursement.
+However, under certain circumstances, a person may have to complete and file a claim for reimbursement.